 Intel may make changes to specifications and product descriptions at any time, without notice.
-Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
+Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined".
 Intel reserves these for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them.
 The information here is subject to change without notice.
 Do not finalize a design with this information.

-The Intel $^{\$}$ 64 architecture processors may contain design defects or errors known as errata.
+The products described in this document may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
 Current characterized errata are available on request.